patrick330602/grewritingpool/README.md

 ### As a executable

-> Currently cannot run on Windows 10
+> Currently do not support Windows 10

 ```bash
 grewriting [all|issue|argument]
 ```